 What shall I say about myself?
 Well, most of all, know that I build websites.
 No, I'm not a designer.
 No, I don't know how to hack the government.
-I'm a Front-End Developer.
+I am somewhere in between - I'm a Front-End Developer.

 I have chosen to be a Front End Developer because that is the area where my talents for problem solving, adaptabily, and empowerment are best utilized.
 I get the opportunity to work with designers, back end programmers, and business leaders, which in turn broadens my perspectives.
 Additionally, I enjoy the challenge of empathizing with the end user of websites.
 Users of a website have an objective when visiting a website, and its my job to ensure they fulfill that objective.